adrienharnay/ssr-starter-pack/README.md

 }];
 ```

-With this awesome package, and the `getChildRoutes` function, you can define your routes in a declarative way, in one file (which is practical for the server to know which routes can be rendered).
-The catch is, when you nest routes, your parent route must have this code inside it to render its children:
+With this awesome package, and the `getChildRoutes` function, you can define your routes in a declarative way, and of course you can nest them as you please.

+There is one catch though: when you nest routes, the parent route must have this code inside it to render its children routes:

 [MainLayout.js](./client/src/views/main-layout/js/MainLayout.js)
 ```js